Accessible & Inclusive

 This design system is built on open iteration and collaboration.
 It is available to anyone who wants to see or use it.
 Collaborators should be able to easily understand and use our system to develop great user experiences.

-We provide tools that allow collaborators to run and test the system locally, for example by providing the sources files of our system, as well as local hosting environments like Hammer VM for CleanSlate developers.
+We provide tools that allow collaborators to run and test the system locally, for example by providing the sources files of our system.
 This encourages iteration and forward progress.

 We also follow common conventions.
 Where appropriate, our design system uses open source projects that have been battle tested and are widely know.
-For example, our system piggyback’s on Bootstrap.
-We have also made it easy for other designers to submit new components to the system.
+For example, our system piggybacks on Bootstrap (Version 5.1).

 Always start with user needs.
 If you don’t understand user needs, you won’t be able to build the right product.
 Whenever possible, do research, analyze data, talk to users, and don’t make assumptions.
 Structure your site so users can access the content in a way that feels predictable, natural, and easy to discover.

-clutter.
-Each element must have a purpose and contribute to the larger purpose
+Each element must have a purpose and contribute to the larger purpose of its containing

-of its containing element(s).
-If you can’t explain what an element is for, it shouldn’t
+element(s).
+If you can’t explain what an element is for, it shouldn’t be there.

-be there.
-This allows users to quickly scan for information and find what they
+This allows users to quickly scan for information and find what they are looking

 Our templates, patterns, and components should be unbreakable.
 On any given device or screen size, our designs should look like they were made for that context.
 Elements that are meant to be grouped together should stay grouped together.
 Elements should be sized appropriately for the context.
 For example, users should not be able to mis-tap on touch screen devices because elements are too small or grouped too closely together.